An important note

 Daily Harvest provides delicious, high quality meals and snacks that arrive frozen at your doorstep and are quick to prepare.

-It offers a variety of vegan and gluten-free smoothies, oat bowls, chia bowls, grain bowls, soups, and flatbreads.
+It offers a variety of vegan and gluten-free smoothies, oat bowls, grain bowls, soups, and flatbreads.
 This makes the service a convenient option for those looking to incorporate more healthy, plant-based foods into their diet.

 However, Daily Harvest is relatively expensive and may not be ideal for individuals with severe food allergies or those on certain diets.